 External Directors are remunerated with respect to their effective dedication, qualification and responsibility.
 As such, the amount of remuneration of external Directors is calculated so that it offers incentives to dedication, but at the same time without constituting an impediment to their independence.
 Along these lines, the remuneration of external Directors consists of a fixed fee.
+External Directors' remuneration is reviewed every two years.
+Considering that the last review was carried out in 2019, a new review was scheduled for this year.
+However, taking into account the current context arising from the COVID-19 pandemic, the Board has decided not to carry out this exercise and to maintain the remuneration established two years ago for Directors.

-The 2020 fee levels remain the same as in 2019:
+The 2021 fee levels will be the following:

-- Annual fixed fee for the Chairman of the Board: €314,000 - Annual fixed fee for each Non-Executive Director: €93,100 - Annual fixed fee for the Chairman of a Committee: €46,550 - Annual fixed fee for each member of a Committee: €23,275

-The annual fixed fee for the Executive Director in his capacity as such has not been increased either and will remain at €35,000 as in previous years.
+- Annual fixed fee for the Chairman of the Board: €314,000. - Annual fixed fee for each Non-Executive Director: €93,100. - Annual fixed fee for the Chairman of a Committee: €46,550. - Annual fixed fee for each member of a Committee: €23,275. - Annual fixed fee for the Executive Director in his capacity as Director: €35,000.